Creating Digital Rule of Law

 The Internet of behaviors (IoB) will challenge “what it means to be human in the digital world”.
 [10 Gartner]

-This free market paradox with lawless data flows results in increasingly powerful Data Monopolies powered by unaccountable AIs.
+This results in increasingly powerful Data Monopolies powered by unaccountable AIs.
 AIs fueled by massive amounts of user data.
-All together creating addictive digital experiences, reality-altering media, pervasive surveillance, invisible biased AIs, polarization and extremism, driven by oceans of user data iteratively optimized and eventually monetized into manipulated behaviors.
+AIs that create addictive digital experiences, reality-altering media, pervasive surveillance, invisible bias, polarization and extremism, driven by oceans of user data iteratively optimized and eventually monetized into manipulated behaviors.
 Manipulation carefully crafted by the highest bidders.
 While largely invisible to the average individual, these horrors are simply the default price for free, convenient, and personalized digital experiences.

 As Aldous Huxley author of ‘Brave New World’ pointed out in 1962 in his speech at Berkeley, titled The Ultimate Revolution [11 Aldous Huxley]: